KingJJ676/Projects_for_CS50AI/README.md

 # Traffic
 This is an AI that identifies which traffic sign appears in a photograph.

+[German Traffic Sign Recognition Benchmark](http://benchmark.ini.rub.de/?section=gtsrb&subsection=news) (GTSRB) is a collection of images that have already been categorized by the road sign represented in them.
+Using [TensorFlow](https://www.tensorflow.org/) to build a neural network, the AI will be able to identify the road sign given an image.
 ```
 $ python traffic.py gtsrb
 Epoch 1/10